 “My fiance proposed to me under the castle.
 My parents and our son were there to enjoy that moment with us.
 The CM photographer took pictures when it happened and took us aside after to take a mini engagement session.” -Yajaira A.

-Walk in Walt’s Footsteps Tour is another special and romantic option because you’ll get to see places normally off-limits to the general public.
+Walt’s Main Street Story is another special and romantic option because you’ll get to see places normally off-limits to the general public.
 Read my review of this tour here.
+There’s one spot at the end of the tour when you’ll get photos in Walt’s apartment.
+That’s your cue to pop the question in front of a very small group, in a very intimate space at Disneyland.

 Alicia G. adds, “My husband proposed at Disneyland in 2005.
 We did the Walk in Walt’s Footsteps tour and were able to go into the lobby of Club 33 and take a picture in the elevator.
 The tour guide took the picture of my husband proposing inside the elevator!
 I was so surprised and thrilled, it was truly a magical experience.
 The engagement ring also came Disneyland from the now closed estate jewelry store in New Orleans Square because my husband is amazing and knows my love of Disney!”